-As the new year beckons, businesses across the globe predict up and coming marketing trends.
+As the new year beckons, businesses across the globe predict up-and-coming marketing trends.
 Last year’s pandemic emergence caused a wave of marketing change, some of which will continue into 2022.
 We take a look at the some of biggest emerging trends, from the rise of short videos to the death of the third-party cookie.

 ‘Content is King’ has been a popular phrase for digital marketers for the last decade.
 During our research into 2022 trends, we discovered several businesses proclaiming something along the lines of ‘Content King is Dead!’
 This is wrong; it is merely evolving.
 In two ways, to be precise.

-Rather than pushing out your products in customers faces with big bold annoying advertising, upsell your expertise.
+Rather than pushing out your products in customers’ faces with big bold intrusive advertising, upsell your expertise.
 This will help build a strong brand image, gaining consumer trust which will sell your products for you.
 This can include being a storyteller.
 Tell your consumers about customer experiences with your brand, how they had a problem and how you fixed it.
 Written in an engaging story format.
 This is a better way to express the advantages of having your product.

-In 2022, businesses will address the demand of a more socially conscious society.
+In 2022, businesses will address the demand for a more socially conscious society.
 Consumers want brands to be transparent about the ways they work.
 Is it sustainable?
 Are you investing in green technology?
 What are you doing to support the local community?
 What are you doing to support your employees?
 What’s your stand on wellness?
 What’s your diversity initiatives?

 Answering these questions by posting about them on social media will gain the trust and respect of consumers.
 Although it’s not a cost-effective process, we’re certainly seeing a huge increase in ESG investment.
 Environmental, Social, Governance (ESG), are a popular set of standards/metrics that are used to analyse a company’s operations.
 Measuring ethical impact and sustainability practices.
-Investors look at factors such as a businesses carbon footprint, water usage, community development efforts, and board diversity.
+Investors look at factors such as a business’s carbon footprint, water usage, community development efforts, and board diversity.
 It’s precited that ESG funds will triple by 2025, increasing their share of the European fund sector from 15% to 57%.

 For more information on sustainability in business, read our blog on sustainable development in business: 2022.